India is a food-industry insider who enjoys cooking, eating, and sharing food-related insights with others.

 The strong flavor and aroma of coriander has been used in culinary applications for centuries.
 The leaves and stems are used to season Middle Eastern, South American, Mexican, and Southeast Asian recipes every day, and most likely every meal.
 It can be added to stir fry, cold prepared salads, legume and bean dishes, and most often in cuisine calling for a tasty curry experience.
 Middle Eastern chefs often make an irresistible pungent gourmet chutney using the plant's leaves.
 Always add the leaf version of the plant at the end of the cooking process, as lengthy cook times will reduce the flavor to almost nothing.

 How to Get the Best Flavor From Coriander Seeds

 By toasting or roasting coriander seeds you will be intensifying their flavor.
-You can use the seeds in their naturally whole form, or grind them up.
-Either way you can enjoy the mildly sweet flavor profile in just about any recipe.
-One of the more popular recipes for ground coriander seeds, is Harissa1.
+You can use the seeds in their natural whole form or grind them up.
+Either way, you can enjoy the mildly sweet flavor profile in just about any recipe.
+One of the more popular recipes for ground coriander seeds is harissa (see recipe above).

 Asian, Caribbean, Chinese, Indian, Mexican, Thai

 Must be washed very well.
 Keep it moist.
 It can be frozen, but will change in color when thawed.

 Short growing season.
 Snip the top regularly.
 Can be difficult to grow.